 Relatives and friends are respectfully invited to attend the Funeral Service for Mr. Tripp Wednesday Dec.
 4th at 6 PM.

-To plant a tree in memory of Edward F. Tripp Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Edward F. Tripp Jr., please visit our floral store.